About the Program

 The renown of the faculty is best indicated by the frequent award of research fellowships and of scholarly and pedagogical prizes to its members.
 As of May 2016, current members of the faculty have won 18 grants from the National Endowment for the Humanities, 13 years of study at the National Humanities Center, 11 fellowships from the American Council of Learned Societies, 7 terms as Fellows of the Institute for Advanced Study at Princeton, 8 Guggenheim Fellowships, 37 awards for their books, and 9 prizes for their articles.
 The Department's total of 25 college and university teaching prizes won by current colleagues is the highest of any academic unit at Northwestern.
 In addition, 12 members of the faculty hold endowed professorships and 4 are members of the American Academy of Arts and Sciences.

 Northwestern's program is distinguished from many others by its relatively small size.
-Just 12 to 15 students enter each year; most choose one of five regional concentrations for the Ph.D.:
+Most choose one of eight regional concentrations for the Ph.D.:

 - African history